briandrum/codes.forchagrin.com/_chapters/chapter-171-political-influence-by-corporate-entities.md

 Council shall send a letter to the leaders of the Ohio House and Senate, to our U.S. Congressional Representative, and to both Ohio Senators.
-The letter will include a brief summary of the public hearing and will state that the citizens of the Village of Chargin Falls in November 2014 voted in support of a Citizens’ Initiative calling for an amendment to the U.S. Constitution declaring:
+The letter will include a brief summary of the public hearing and will state that the citizens of the Village of Chargin Falls in November 2014 voted in support of a Citizens' Initiative calling for an amendment to the U.S. Constitution declaring:

 1. _(a)_ Only human beings, not corporations, are legal persons with